vioken/waylib/README.md

 ## Introduction

-waylib is a Wayland compositor development library, based on [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots), provides a Qt-style development interface.
+waylib is a Wayland compositor development library, based on [qwlroots](https://github.com/vioken/qwlroots), provides a Qt-style development interface.
 It is designed to be deeply integrated with QtQuick, taking advantage of QtQuick's Scene Graphics model to simplify the complexity of window management.
-In waylib, each Output is a QQuickWindow and each Surface is a QQuickItem, allowing it to be mixed with QtQuick's graphics components and supporting QRHI for OpenGL and Vulkan compatibility in a single piece of code.
+In waylib, it is possible to attach one or multiple Wayland Outputs to a QQuickWindow, and a corresponding Wayland Surface can be attached to a QQuickItem, allowing it to be mixed with QtQuick's graphics components and supporting QRHI for OpenGL and Vulkan compatibility in a single piece of code.

 Creating a Wayland compositor using waylib can be simple and efficient, which, on top of wlroots, provides: